LaxarJS/shop-demo/docs/tutorials/05_article_browser_widget.md

 Note that since the resource topics are configurable on all participating widgets, we could change the way that we obtain or display our articles anytime.
 For example, we could add a new activity to read articles from a web service, without having to touch any of the existing widgets.
-Alternatively, we could simply cut out the middle-man by removing the ArticlesSearchBoxWidget completely:
+Alternatively, we could simply cut out the middle-man by removing the article-search-box-widget completely:
 Then, we would simply rewire the dummy articles and feed them into our browser widget directly, just by editing the page configuration.
 This _resource pattern_ is one of several collaboration patterns that are commonly used with LaxarJS, and is described in more detail in the [resource manual](https://github.com/LaxarJS/laxar-patterns/blob/master/docs/patterns/resources.md#resource-patterns) of the [LaxarJS Patterns](https://github.com/LaxarJS/laxar-patterns) documentation.